Firdous2307/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Install driver for psql

-Add the following libraries into the requirements.txt of the backend flask
+Add the following libraries into the `requirements.txt` of the backend flask
 ```
 psycopg[binary]
 psycopg[pool]
 ```

-and run the for this time the following command:
+and run the following command:
 ```
 pip install -r requirements.txt
 ```